 Enter the Life Glider, though honestly I don’t remember if it had that name yet.

-The designer was demonstrating it at Makers Fair along with a fabulous story and videos showing how it restored his father’s autonomy.
+The designer was demonstrating it at Makers Fair along with a fabulous story and videos showing how it restored his brother’s autonomy.
 I collected what information he had, but he was still in the early stages.
 Otherwise, I would have been tempted to pay almost any price if I could have one right then to enjoy the fair.

 Fast forward some two years in which I’d heard basically nothing despite signing up on their interest card and asking some questions that never got answered.
 (I realize now their silence came because they didn’t know until a hypermobile person had given it a shot.)
 Out of the blue, I get a notice that they’re ready to ship and do I want to reserve one?